aharonium/opensiddur.org/posts/HTML/prayers/civic-calendar/united-states/thanksgiving-day/tanksgiv-all-the-boona-al-hanissim-for-thanksgiving-by-zalman-schachter-shalomi.html.md

 Reb Simcha's ideas concerning the symbolic food of a Thanksgiving seder alludes to the significance of corn grown from a land amidst much sorrow.
 It highlights a very difficult element of the story of the Plymouth Colony's first year among the Massachusetts peoples: the colonists survived in part by discovering, disturbing, and stealing caches of corn that had been intended for the dead.
 In 1617–1619, before the arrival of the Mayflower, an epidemic wiped out up to 90% of the Native Americans along the Massachusetts coast.
 The colonist's town of New Plymouth was built atop the town of Patuxet, abandoned after its inhabitants had been wiped out by one of many plagues that decimated the indigenous populations of the Americas in the 16th and 17th centuries.

 Reb Simcha's suggestion to avoid the focus on the Turkey is also welcomed.
-Our <span lang="he">הוֺדוּ</span> -- our <em>thankfulness</em> -- is not signified by the meat of the Turkey, the meat of which also obscures the sorrowful life of deprivation and nigh unimaginable endured by millions of birds and other domesticated animals each year, harvested only to suffice unnecessary gluttony.
+Our הוֺדוּ</span> -- our <em>thankfulness</em> -- is not signified by the meat of the Turkey, the meat of which also obscures the sorrowful life of deprivation and nigh unimaginable endured by millions of birds and other domesticated animals each year, harvested only to suffice unnecessary gluttony.
 A refocus on the meaningful elements of our thanksgiving, must be courageous enough to look beyond what is hidden by immediate, convenient desires.

 The time has come for us to take seriously and revisit these important questions and concerns.
 If the most precious and prized myths in our own tradition are the repository of some of the deepest and profound wisdom revealed to our ancestors, then it behooves to think critically about any myths we adopt from our host cultures that may be convenient stories they tell to obscure a depth of suffering to harrowing to look closely at.